TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 20. Derrick Henry, RB, Baltimore Ravens

 A new offensive coordinator might help open up Baltimore's offense a bit.
 They fired their head coach, John Harbaugh, and OC Todd Monken will likely head somewhere else.
-Henry will be 32 years old for the 2026 NFL season, but is one of the best RBs to ever play the game.
+Henry will be 32 years old for the 2026 NFL season, but he is one of the best RBs to ever play the game.
 He looked elite in 2025.

 19. Bucky Irving, RB, Tampa Bay Buccaneers

-I expect many fantasy leagues to have managers that panic when they see running backs flying off the board in the second round.
+I expect many fantasy leagues to have managers who panic when they see running backs flying off the board in the second round.
 Irving dealt with injuries and lowered production in 2025 compared to his rookie season, but a good offensive coordinator hire should help things get back on track for him.

 18. Chase Brown, RB, Cincinnati Bengals